sunnatTuychiyev/Mazzaly_backend/README.md

 ## Admin Statistics

-The admin panel provides a `/admin/statistics/` page with charts and tables showing recipe views, user activity and subscription breakdowns.
+The admin panel provides a `/admin/statistics/` page with charts and tables showing recipe views, daily traffic and subscription breakdowns.
 Data comes from the `RecipeViewLog` model and the GeoIP database configured via `GEOIP_PATH`.

+Charts are rendered with Chart.js and include:

+- **Views per Recipe** – bar chart
+- **Subscription Distribution** – pie chart
+- **Views per Day** – line chart showing the last week